What to do if you're a victim of identity fraud

 - Immediately report any lost or stolen credit or debit cards to the organisations that issued them.

-- Contact the relevant bank, credit card provider or other lenders (as well as any others you have accounts with) to inform them that you've been the victim of identity fraud.
-They will investigate the issue and, in some instances, they will contact the police on your behalf.
-Be prepared to provide proof of your identity and statements showing your home address if requested.
+- Contact the relevant bank, credit card provider or other lenders (as well as any others you have accounts with) to tell them you've been the victim of identity fraud.
+They’ll investigate the issue and, in some instances, will contact the police on your behalf.
+Be prepared to provide proof of your identity and address.

 Report it to Action Fraud